An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Introduction

 \section{Introduction}

-The Conservation Effects Assessment Project (CEAP) is a survey that collects several types of soil and water depletion.
-An important response variable is sheet and rill erosion (soil loss due to flow of water).
-Estimates of sheet and rill erosion for local areas, such as counties, can improve the efficiency of allocation of resources for conservation efforts.
+The Conservation Effects Assessment Project (CEAP) is a program comprised of several surveys that are intended to evaluate the environmental impacts of agricultural production.
+We consider data from a CEAP survey of cropland that was conducted over the period 2003-2006.
+An important variable collected in CEAP is sheet and rill erosion (soil loss due to the flow of water).
+County estimates of sheet and rill erosion can improve the efficiency of allocation of resources for conservation efforts.
 Sample sizes in CEAP are too small to support reliable direct county estimates.
 Past analyses have explored a variety of issues that arise in the context of small area estimation using CEAP data \citep{erciulescu2016small, berg2014small, lyu2020empirical, berg2019prediction}.

-As discussed in \cite{lyu2020empirical}, the task of obtaining covariates that are related to CEAP response variables and are known for the full population of cropland of interest is difficult.
-Use of variables collected in the CEAP survey as covariates is desirable for the purpose of simplifying data preparation.
-Furthermore, many of the factors that impact erosion are unavailable at the population level but are collected in the CEAP survey.
-One such variable is water runoff.
-The runoff is related to sheet and rill erosion but is unknown for the full population.
+Traditional small area estimation procedures utilize population-level auxiliary information from censuses or administrative databases \citep{rao2015small, pfeffermann2013new, jiang2006mixed}.
+A critical assumption underlying the seminal \cite{fay1979estimates} predictor is that one can condition on the observed value of the covariate.
+As discussed in \cite{lyu2020empirical}, the task of obtaining covariates that are related to sheet and rill erosion and are known for the full population of cropland of interest is difficult.
+Use of variables collected in the CEAP survey as covariates is therefore desirable.
 We use an estimate of mean water runoff from the CEAP survey as a covariate in an area level model with sheet and rill erosion as the response.
-The covariate and response are both estimates from the CEAP survey.
-Therefore, the analysis should recognize not only the measurement error in the covariate but also the correlation between the measurement error and the sampling error.
+As the covariate and response are both estimates from the CEAP survey, the analysis should recognize not only the sampling error in the covariate but also the correlation between the covariate and the response.

-\cite{ybarra2003} outlines a small area procedure for a model in which the measurement error in the covariate is correlated with the sampling error in the response.
-The model of \cite{ybarra2003} is a generalization of Ybarra and Lohr (2008), where the measurement error is assumed uncorrelated with the sampling error.
-We build on the small area procedure of \cite{ybarra2003} for the purpose of the CEAP application.
-We conduct a detailed investigation of a small area procedure that recognizes the measurement error in the covariate as well as the correlation between the measurement error in the covariate and the sampling error in the response.
-A model that captures this correlation appropriately is needed for the CEAP data analysis because the covariate and response are estimators from the same survey.